Memorial Keynote Lecture

 Monday, January 20th, 2020

 10am-11:30 am (EST) (Doors open at 9:30 am.
 Free and open to the public, not ticketed.)

 825 N. University Avenue, Ann Arbor MI, USA 48109

-Sponsored by the University of Michigan Reverend Dr. Martin Luther King, Jr. Symposium; the Office of Academic Multicultural Initiatives, a unit in the Office of Diversity, Equity and Inclusion; The Bicentennial Office, and the Stephen M. Ross School of Business with support from the William K. McInally Memorial Lecture Fund.
+Co-sponsored by the University of Michigan Annual Reverend Dr. Martin Luther King Jr. Symposium; the Office of Academic Multicultural Initiatives, a unit in the Office of Diversity, Equity and Inclusion; Michigan Athletics; and the Stephen M. Ross School of Business with support from the William K. McInally Memorial Lecture Fund.